natcap/invest.users-guide/source/fisheries.rst

 Limitations and Simplifications
 ===============================

-The InVEST Fishery model is best suited for exploring how different scenarios of habitat change, harvesting, or changing environmental conditions may result in changes to fisheries production.
+The InVEST Fisheries model is best suited for exploring how different scenarios of habitat change, harvesting, or changing environmental conditions may result in changes to fisheries production.
 It is not intended to be a stock assessment tool, nor should the output be interpreted as predictions of future catches.
 Fish populations are notoriously variable, both from year to year as well as over long time scales.
-In the InVEST Fishery model, as with any model, the quality of the output will be determined by the quality of the parameters supplied.
+In the InVEST Fisheries model, as with any model, the quality of the output will be determined by the quality of the parameters supplied.
 Key assumption of the model include:

 + The fishery is assumed to take place at the start of the year, before natural mortality.